 Psychosexual stages of development in children

 - The oral stage (0-1 year) is the first stage of the psychosexual development of children.
-The first year of life of a child is in infancy and he creates a habit of chewing on things that are brought close to his mouth.
+The first year of life of a child is infancy and he creates a habit of chewing on things that are brought close to his mouth.
 It brings an infant oral gratification, comfort, and stimulation in doing so.

 Psychologically the infant is all Id.
-Basic essentials are being provided by the carers to the infants and it includes – food, water, affection, comfort, etc. If such basic needs are not fulfilled by the carers or they neglect the infants then such children may not develop from this stage.
+Essentials are being provided by the carers to the infants and it includes – food, water, affection, comfort, etc. If such basic needs are not fulfilled by the carers or they neglect the infants then such children may not develop from this stage.
 They remain stuck in this stage and create a habit of munching and chewing on objects when they grow up.

 - The anal Stage (2-3 years) is the second stage of development of children in which toilet training is an important aspect.
-Teaching children to sanitize, maintaining hygiene and self-control can help them to grow up to be responsible adults.
+Teaching children to sanitize, maintain hygiene and self-control can help them to grow up to be responsible adults.